 Public schools in Doha

-Independent public schools in Qatar receive government funding and provide free tuition to all eligible residents.
+Public schools in Qatar receive government funding and provide free tuition to all eligible residents.
 Most students are Qatari, although expats with the right connections might find they can secure a place.
-The quality of education at these schools is excellent and they are good option for expats who are looking to settle down in Qatar in the long-term and want their children to be integrated into Qatari society.
+The quality of education at these schools is excellent and they are a good option for expats who are looking to settle down in Qatar in the long-term and want their children to be integrated into Qatari society.